Bedrock-OSS/bedrock-wiki/docs/commands/rearrange-positions.md

 2. Minimal number of iterations (repetitions/loops).
 3. Cross Dimensional Compatibility.

+This function pack is designed to support an unlimited number of targets.
+However, due to Bedrock limitations, it will halt once the `10,000` function execution limit is reached.

-To derange the positions of 100 targets, this function pack requires only 4-6 iterations, executing a total of 7 commands for the initiation, and 9 per iteration.
+For instance, deranging the positions of 100 targets requires only 4-6 iterations, with 7 commands executed during initialization and 9 per iteration.
+This totals approximately 60 commands, significantly below the function limit.

 <br>